MinaProtocol/mina/src/app/test_executive/README.md

 #### Compile Lucy from source

 If you wish to modify or extend existing tests, and/or write a whole new test, or modify the Lucy test executive itself, you will need to compile the Lucy test_executive from source.
-Lucy is a complex piece of software written in Ocaml, it's not some simple python or bash script.
+Lucy is a complex piece of software written in OCaml, it's not some simple python or bash script.

 Lucy is in the same git repository as the rest of the Mina Daemon at https://github.com/MinaProtocol/mina.
-Lucy and Mina need to live together because other than being [goth sapphic girlfriends](https://64.media.tumblr.com/3ad7878b174be3b61c2e1ab1cf8a91aa/tumblr_n1osgph7yb1t5no8yo2_500.gifv), Lucy and Mina also share a number of ocaml libraries.
+Lucy and Mina need to live together because other than being [goth sapphic girlfriends](https://64.media.tumblr.com/3ad7878b174be3b61c2e1ab1cf8a91aa/tumblr_n1osgph7yb1t5no8yo2_500.gifv), Lucy and Mina also share a number of OCaml libraries.

-I will assume the user who wishes to compile Lucy is familiar with not just Ocaml but also with the normal compilation process of mina.
+I will assume the user who wishes to compile Lucy is familiar with not just OCaml but also with the normal compilation process of mina.
 Compiling the test executive is not that different.

 ```
 make build